rurza/NepTunesKit/Sources/NepTunesKit/Documentation.docc/Getting Started.md

 In the app's target General settings, find "Framework and Libraries" section and add the NepTunesKit framework.
 Every new file that you'll add to your theme, will have to be added to the app target as well.
 The new target added a new group with some files in it, i.a. `ContentView.swift` and a xcassets group.
 You can use the former to create your theme view in it and the latter for storing some images that will simulate arwork cover image.
 In the app's target General settings, find "Framework and Libraries" section and add the NepTunesKit framework.
 Basically every new file that you'll add to your theme, will have to be added to the app target as well.
-The template for the new app will create

 ### Info.plist

-A bundle requires the *Principal class* to be provided in the *Info.plist*.
+A bundle requires the __Principal class__ to be provided in the *Info.plist*.
 You will need to provide your ``Theme`` subclass name with the module name (aka Bundle name) and a dot between them.
-So for example, if you named your Bundle *Test* and your ``Theme`` subclass `TestTheme` you should set `Test.TestTheme`.
+So for example, if you named your Bundle *Test* and your ``Theme`` subclass *TestTheme* you should set *Test.TestTheme*.

 ![Prinicipal class in the Info.plist](principal-class)

 ### Creating a Theme

 Add a new subclass of the ``Theme``.
-You'll need override variables/methods: \
+You'll need override variables/methods:
 - `info: ThemeInfo`
 - `themePreview() -> AnyView `
 - `func themeWindow() -> ThemeWindow`